If you really want to get ahead in the game, nail down a great customer service strategy.

 10. Apply AI or machine learning to deliver a better experience

-More than 6 out of 10 U.S customer says that they prefer a digital self-service tool like a website, mobile app, online tutorial for resolving their daily issues than a call or video chat.
+More than 6 out of 10 U.S customers prefer a digital self-service tool (website, mobile app or online tutorial) over a call or video chat for resolving issues.

-With AI you can auto-respond to routine customer queries and guide your audiences with highly curated content.
+AI enables auto-responses to routine customer queries, guiding your audiences with carefully curated content.

-Persistent use of AI during customer service interactions reduces the need to attend every customer conversation and helps your agent to focus on complex issues.
+AI customer service interactions reduce the need to attend every customer conversation, freeing up your agents to focus on more complex issues.

-AI enables you to segment your user base and help you send personalized.
-On a micro-level AI records a subscriber’s email browsing data, web pages they visit, past interactions, so that you can auto-send personalized messages and even track their response.
+AI lets you segment your user base and increase personalization.
+With records of a subscriber’s email browsing data, web pages visited and past interactions, AI can auto-send personalized messages and even track their response.